Why does God allow child abuse to happen if He loves children so much?

 Love is patient, love is kind and is not jealous; love does not brag and is not arrogant, does not act unbecomingly; it does not seek its own, is not provoked, does not take into account a wrong suffered, does not rejoice in unrighteousness, but rejoices with the truth; bears all things, believes all things, hopes all things, endures all things.
 1 Corinthians 13:4-7 (NASB)

 Notice that love does not seek its own.
 Abused people need to ask God to help them forgive their abusers.
 An abused person needs to start by confessing any lack of forgiveness as a sin and then ask God to help them forgive.
 Let God punish the abuser.
-He is holy, just, righteous and has promised to punish those who cause us to suffer because He loves all of us, including children.
+He will often do so through the auspices of law enforcement and the courts.
+All of us should be alert to intervene and to protect children when we can and to report such abuse to the proper authorities.
+God is holy, just, righteous and has promised to punish those who cause us to suffer because He loves all of us, including children.

 Suggested Links:If there is a God, why are there young children who are sick and dying?